Wake-induced response of vibro-impacting systems: Problem definition and governing equations

 When the structure interacts with a barrier located at $y(t_-) = \sigma$, it undergoes an instantaneous reversal of velocity at the instant of impact, where $t_-$ and $t_+$ denote the instants immediately before and after impact, respectively.
 The instantaneous velocity reversal is defined using a coefficient of restitution $r$; see Eqs. \eqref{eq 3} and \eqref{eq 4}.

 and,

-The dynamics is governed by a smooth flow defined using Eqs. \eqref{eq 2} and a discrete map at the instant of impact defined by Eqs. \eqref{eq 3} and \eqref{eq 4}.
+The dynamics are governed by a smooth flow defined using Eqs. \eqref{eq 2} and a discrete map at the instant of impact defined by Eqs. \eqref{eq 3} and \eqref{eq 4}.
+The values implemented in Eqs. \eqref{eq 2} - \eqref{eq 4} are provided in Table \ref{tab B}.
+The numerical values chosen correspond well with experiments \cite{facchinetti2004coupling, govardhan2004critical}.
 PWS systems exhibiting such behaviour fall under the class of hybrid systems.
 The section below discusses the effects of an impact on the motion of the structure.